prannavk/Essential-Shell-Scripts-Practise/README.md

 # Practise-Shell-Scripts

-Consists of linux shell scripts and C programs which I wrote while practising
+Shell Scripts and BASH Commands which are a must for practising and for interviews